bhargavi-gudur/BasicPythonConcepts/README.md

 - **Core Python Topics**:
   - Understanding variables and data types
-  - Mastering control flow with loops and conditionals
+  - Mastering control flow with loops and conditionals.
   - Handling exceptions using `try` and `except`
   - Writing reusable code with functions

-- **Exercises and Solutions**: Practical coding  tasks to reinforce concepts.
+- **Exercises and Solutions**:
+ Practical coding  tasks to reinforce concepts.
  Each topic is structured for clarity with concise explanations and examples for hands-on learning.

 ---